tayganr/lakehouse/modules/module03.md

 <div align="right"><a href="#module-03---logical-data-warehouse">↥ back to top</a></div>

 ## 6. Create Views

+[Views](https://docs.microsoft.com/sql/t-sql/statements/create-view-transact-sql?view=azure-sqldw-latest) are virtual tables which encapsulate and enable reuse of serverless SQL pool queries.
+Once created, views can be consumed by SQL compatible tools such as Power BI.
+In this step, we will create views on top of our Delta Lake tables, `customers` and `orders`.

 1. Copy and paste the code snippet below, replace `YOUR_DATA_LAKE_ACCOUNT` with the name of your Azure Data Lake Storage Gen2 account, and click **Run**